Categorisation Practice & Tips for IELTS Reading

 Questions 1-4

-Categorise the information below into the following categories.
+Classify the information below as belonging to one of the following categories.
 Please note that for this particular practice, answers will not come in order in the passage.
 Choose the correct letter (A-C) for your answer.
 Letters may be used more than once.

 • A = Ancient Egyptian